Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

-\paragraph{Cosmological constraints on neutrino chemical potential \ ---} While the baryon and charged lepton asymmetries are tightly constrained by observations of light element abundances and the charge-neutrality of the universe to be of $\mathcal{O}(\num{e-9})$~\cite{Kolb:1990vq}, the cosmic neutrino-antineutrino asymmetry is much less well known.
-This means that the neutrino chemical potential (parametrized by the dimensionless quantity $\xi = \mu/T_\nu$) can be large.
+\paragraph{Cosmological constraints on neutrino chemical potential} While the baryon and charged lepton asymmetries are tightly constrained by observations of light element abundances and the charge-neutrality of the universe to be of $\mathcal{O}(\num{e-9})$~\cite{Kolb:1990vq}, the cosmic neutrino-antineutrino asymmetry is much less well known.\footnote{The chemical potential of a species is non-vanishing if there is a difference between the number density of particles and antiparticles.} This means that the neutrino chemical potential (parameterized by the dimensionless quantity $\xi = \mu/T_\nu$) can be large.
 A large chemical potential modifies the neutrino phase-space distribution and this has potentially observable effects on~BBN and the~CMB.
-The effects of a potential neutrino degeneracy on~BBN were already considered by Wagoner, Fowler and Hoyle~\cite{Wagoner:1966pv}, with many updated analyses since then~(see e.g.~\cite{Freese:1982ci, Kang:1991xa, Esposito:2000hh, Esposito:2000hi, Barger:2003rt, Cuoco:2003cu, Kneller:2004jz, Simha:2008mt, Iocco:2008va, Mangano:2011ip, Grohs:2016cuu, Pitrou:2018cgg}).
+The effects of a potential neutrino degeneracy on~BBN were already considered by Wagoner, Fowler and Hoyle~\cite{Wagoner:1966pv}, with many updated analyses since then~(see e.g.~\cite{Iocco:2008va,Pitrou:2018cgg,Freese:1982ci, Kang:1991xa, Esposito:2000hh, Esposito:2000hi, Barger:2003rt, Cuoco:2003cu, Kneller:2004jz, Simha:2008mt, Mangano:2011ip, Grohs:2016cuu}).
 At the beginning of~BBN, a neutrino chemical potential shifts the equilibrium ratio of protons and neutrons, and changes the neutrino energy density at a given temperature which modifies the expansion rate.
 The former effect is linear in the chemical potential, while the latter is quadratic which implies that the modification to~$n/p$ dominates for small values of~$\xi$.
-This ratio is key in determining the primordial ${^4}$He~abundance,~$Y_p$, whose measurement should therefore provide a strong constraint on the neutrino asymmetry.
+This ratio is key in determining the primordial ${^4}$He~abundance,~$\yp$, whose measurement should therefore provide a strong constraint on the neutrino asymmetry.
 The observed light element abundances constrain $|\xi| < 0.032$~($2\sigma$)~\cite{Pitrou:2018cgg}.
-The~CMB is also sensitive the neutrino chemical potential \cite{Lesgourgues:1999wu,Lattanzi:2005qq,Castorina:2012md}.
+The~CMB is also sensitive the neutrino chemical potential~\cite{Lesgourgues:1999wu,Lattanzi:2005qq,Castorina:2012md}.
 A recent analysis yields the constraint $|\xi| < 0.11$~(95\%\,c.l.)~\cite{Oldengott:2017tzj}.
-These results from BBN~and CMB~analyses correspond to bounds on the neutrino asymmetry $\eta_\nu = (n_\nu - n_{\bar{\nu}})/n_\gamma$ of $|\eta_\nu| < 0.24$ ($2\sigma$) and $|\eta_\nu|< 0.085$~(95\%\,c.l.), respectively.
-Improved determinations of the helium abundance, such as those projected from CMB-S4~\cite{Abazajian:2019eic, Fields:2019pfx} and direct measurements from metal-poor galaxies~\cite{Aver:2020fon} will further constrain the lepton asymmetry.
+These results from BBN~and CMB~analyses correspond to bounds on the neutrino asymmetry $L_\nu = (n_\nu - n_{\bar{\nu}})/n_\gamma$ of $|L_\nu| < 0.24$ ($2\sigma$) and $|L_\nu|< 0.085$~(95\%\,c.l.), respectively.
+Finally, very recently, the EMPRESS collaboration has analyzed a new set of extremely metal poor systems and reported a value of the primordial helium abundance that is smaller than the one predicted in the Standard Model by $3\sigma$~\cite{Matsumoto:2022tlr}.
+Although this measurement needs to be confirmed by independent groups it could be interpreted as signal of a large lepton asymmetry in the electron neutrino flavor, $L_\nu \sim 0.01$, see~\cite{Burns:2022hkq,Escudero:2022okz}.
+Improved determinations of the helium abundance, such as those projected from CMB-S4~\cite{Fields:2019pfx,Abazajian:2019eic} and direct measurements from metal-poor galaxies~\cite{Aver:2020fon} will shed light on this issue and further constrain the lepton asymmetry.